This article discusses Secure Mail security considerations and specific settings that you can enable to help increase data security.

-Microsoft IRM and and AIP email rights protection support
+Microsoft IRM and AIP email rights protection support

-Secure Mail for Android and iOS support messages protected with Microsoft Information Rights Management (IRM), and Azure Information Protection (AIP) solution, subject to the configured IRM policy on Citrix Endpoint Management.
+Secure Mail for Android and iOS support messages protected with Microsoft Information Rights Management (IRM) and the Azure Information Protection (AIP) solution.
+This support is subject to the configured IRM policy on Citrix Endpoint Management.

-This feature allows organizations that use IRM to apply protection to messaging content and allows mobile device users to be able to create and consume rights-protected content.
+This feature allows organizations that use IRM to apply protection to messaging content.
+The feature also allows mobile device users to be able to create and consume rights-protected content.
 By default IRM support is Off.
 To enable IRM support, set the Information Rights Management policy to On.

-- Log on to XenMobile Server and navigate to Configure > Apps and click Add.
+- Log on to Endpoint Management and navigate to Configure > Apps and click Add.

 - In the Add App screen, click MDX.